 Insurance companies are just like any other business – they have a bottom line to protect.
 It’s rare for insurers to offer a fair settlement without at least a little negotiation.

-It’s in the insurer’s best interest to try and convince you that their low-ball settlement offer is fair.
+Let’s say you got injured in a car wreck… it’s in the insurer’s best interest to try and convince you that their low-ball settlement offer is fair.
 The insurance company is not on your side, so go into this process with that in mind.

 Insurance companies do recognize that when their party is at fault, the injured party does deserve some compensation for their pain and suffering.
 But they typically try to offer a very low figure at first to see if the injured party will take it and walk away.